shadowrager85/TrendVibe.AI/README.md

 Competition exists — but there is no dominant player focused purely on short-form virality.

-TrendVibe AI fills that gap.
+ClipPulse AI fills that gap.

 🔥 Core Features (MVP)
 ✅ 1.
 Viral Trend Discovery